An Yong-bok: Capture and activities in Japan

-The pair was detained at a house in Yonago for two months, while this case was investigated by the Tottori clan.
-The shogunate ordered his subjects to send them to the magistrate at Nagasaki, an area controlled by the Tsushima clan.
-An Yong-bok was held hostage by the lord of Tsushima clan (So Yoshitsugu) again.
+The pair was detained at a house in Yonago for two months, while this case was investigated by the Tottori Domain.
+The shogunate ordered his subjects to send them to the magistrate at Nagasaki, an area controlled by the Tsushima Domain.
+An Yong-bok was held hostage by the lord of Tsushima Domain(Sō Yoshitsugu) again.
 When An Yong-bok was repatriated to Korea, the Tokugawa Shogunate demanded the prohibition of Koreans going to Ulleung-do.
 This led to diplomatic friction between Japan and Korea.

 After An Yong-bok was repatriated to Korea, he testified that "the Kanpaku (Imperial regent) of the Tokugawa Shogunate made a note that confirmed Ulleungdo as Korean territory and he was in possession of the note until he was seized en route to Korea by the lord of Nagasaki, upon which the note was confiscated and he was held on the grounds of trespassing onto Japanese territory."

 Korean scholars consider this testimony a fact.
 Japanese scholars, however, insist that this testimony is primarily Ahn's claim without supporting evidence because he did not go to Edo, the capitol of the Shogunate, and the Shogunate demanded Koreans be prohibited from going to Ulleung-do.